Skimmeroni/Appunti/AI4ST/AI/Neural/Self-Organizing Maps/Structure.typ

 - The activation function of the output neurons is a radial function;
 - The output function of the output neurons is the identity function.

-The output may be discretized according to the "winner takes all"
-principle: the neuron with the highest activation produces the output $1$, all other neurons produce the output $0$

-// What is that supposed to mean?

-In some sense, a self-organizing map is similar to a radial basis function network where the output layer and the hidden layer have been merged into one.

-In the same fashion, the weights coming into the output layer determine the coordinates of a center, from which the distance of the input is measured; in the context of self-organizing maps, this center is called *reference vector*.
-The closer the input to a reference vector, the higher the activation of the corresponding neuron.
-In general, the
-$sigma$ parameter of all output neurons (the radius of the capture region) is always the same.

-One notable feature of self-organizing maps is that the neurons in the output layer don't necessarely operate in a vacuum.
-In particular, a *neighborhood relationship* forms between the output neurons, described by a distance function:
+A self-organizing map is a generalization of the LVQ network, where the relationship between output neurons is more elaborate.
+In particular, the *neighborhood relationship* that exists between the output neurons is described by a distance function:

 $ d_("neurons"): U_("out") times U_("out") mapsto RR_(0)^(+) $